ircv3/ircv3-specifications/extensions/chathistory.md

 #### Errors and Warnings
 Errors are returned using the standard replies syntax.

-If the server receives a `CHATHISTORY` command with an unknown subcommand, the `UNKNOWN_COMMAND` error code MUST be returned.
+If the server receives a syntactically invalid `CHATHISTORY` command, e.g., an unknown subcommand, missing parameters, excess parameters, or parameters that cannot be parsed, the `INVALID_PARAMS` error code SHOULD be returned:

-    FAIL CHATHISTORY UNKNOWN_COMMAND the_given_command :Unknown command
+    FAIL CHATHISTORY INVALID_PARAMS the_given_command :Unknown command

-If the server receives a `CHATHISTORY` command with missing parameters, the `NEED_MORE_PARAMS` error code MUST be returned.

-    FAIL CHATHISTORY NEED_MORE_PARAMS the_given_command :Missing parameters
+    FAIL CHATHISTORY INVALID_PARAMS the_given_command :Insufficient parameters

-If the selectors or limit supplied were invalid, the `INVALID_PARAMS` error code SHOULD be returned.

-    FAIL CHATHISTORY INVALID_PARAMS the_given_command [the_invalid_parameters] :Invalid parameters
+    FAIL CHATHISTORY INVALID_PARAMS the_given_command :Too many parameters FAIL CHATHISTORY INVALID_PARAMS the_given_command the_given_timestamp :Invalid timestamp

-If the target does not exist or the client does not have permissions to query it, the `INVALID_TARGET` error code SHOULD be returned.
+If the target does not exist or the client does not have permissions to query it, the `INVALID_TARGET` error code SHOULD be returned:

-    FAIL CHATHISTORY INVALID_TARGET the_given_command :Messages could not be retrieved
+    FAIL CHATHISTORY INVALID_TARGET the_given_command the_given_target :Messages could not be retrieved

-If no message history can be returned due to an error, the `MESSAGE_ERROR` error code SHOULD be returned.
+If no message history can be returned due to an error, the `MESSAGE_ERROR` error code SHOULD be returned:

     FAIL CHATHISTORY MESSAGE_ERROR the_given_command the_given_target [extra_context] :Messages could not be retrieved